pivotal/docs-tap/supply-chain/reference/api/component.hbs.md

 #### `spec.pipelineRun.pipelineRef`

-The `spec.pipelineRun.pipelineRef` is required, and it has one field `name` that **must** refer to the `metadata.name` of a [Tekton Pipeline] that resides in the same namespace as the Component and SupplyChain.
+The `spec.pipelineRun.pipelineRef` is required, and it has one field `name` that mustrefer to the `metadata.name` of a [Tekton Pipeline] that resides in the same namespace as the Component and SupplyChain.

 #### `spec.pipelineRun.workspaces`

-If you need to define workspaces to pass to the [Tekton PipelineRun], use `spec.pipelineRun.workspaces`.
+If you need to define workspaces to pass to the Tekton PipelineRun, use `spec.pipelineRun.workspaces`.
-This field is an array of workspace definitions, and is identical to the [Tekton Workspaces] specification.
+This field is an array of workspace definitions, and is identical to the Tekton Workspaces specification.

 #### `spec.pipelineRun.params`